wileyhang66/Coding-HW2/README.md

 Consider the first time where O and A make different decision on which element to kick out when the cache is full.
 Suppose O evicted item x, but A evited item y.
 So by definition of O the next request of x occurs no sooner than the next request y.

-x will always be needed sooner than y.
+x will always be needed later than y.

 If let's say A also picked x as the eviction, then the number of cache misses will not be changed.